redbadger/crux/docs/src/part-2/testing-effects.md

-# Testing Crux apps
+# Testing with managed effects

-FIXME: Use Weather tests to demonstrate this

-## Introduction
+We have seen how to use effects, and we have seen a little bit about the testing, but we should look at that closer.

+Crux was expressly designed to support easy, fast, comprehensive testing od your application.
+Everyone is generally on board with unit tests and TDD when it comes to basic pure logic.
+But as soon as any I/O or UI gets involved, the dread sets in.
+We're going to have to set up some fakes, introduce additional traits _just_ to test things, or just bite the bullet and build tests around a fully integrated app and wait for them to run.
+So most people give up.

-One of the most compelling consequences of the Crux architecture is that it becomes trivial to comprehensively test your application.
-This is because the core is pure and therefore completely deterministic — all the side effects are pushed to the shell.
+Managed effects smooth over that big hump.
+You pay for it a little bit in how the code is written, but you reap the reward in testing it.
+This is because the core that uses managed effects is pure and therefore completely deterministic — all the side effects are pushed to the shell.

 It's straightforward to write an exhaustive set of unit tests that give you complete confidence in the correctness of your application code — you can test